 What is the Privacy and Civil Liberties Oversight Board?

 The PCLOB is an independent agency within the executive branch established by the Implementing Recommendations of the 9/11 Commission Act of 2007.
 The bipartisan, five-member Board is appointed by the President and confirmed by the Senate.
-By statute, the Chairman serves full time, but the four other Board members serve in their positions part-time.
+The Chairman serves full time, but the four other Board members serve in their positions part-time.
 The PCLOB’s mission is to ensure that the federal government’s efforts to prevent terrorism are balanced with the need to protect privacy and civil liberties.

 What are the Board's Authorities?

 The Board’s enabling statute, codified at 42 U.S.C. § 2000ee, vests it with two fundamental authorities: (1) to review and analyze actions the executive branch takes to protect the nation from terrorism, ensuring that the need for such actions is balanced with the need to protect privacy and civil liberties, and (2) to ensure that liberty concerns are appropriately considered in the development and implementation of laws, regulations, and policies related to efforts to protect the nation from terrorism.

 In addition to its primary mandate, the Board also has designated roles under the following legal authorities

 Executive Order 13636 on Improving Critical Infrastructure Cybersecurity, issued in February 2013, calls upon multiple agencies to research and create a Cybersecurity Framework to minimize the risk of a cyber attack on critical infrastructure.
 Section 5 of the executive order requires the Department of Homeland Security to prepare a report, in consultation with the PCLOB, recommending ways to mitigate the privacy and civil liberties risks created by cybersecurity measures adopted under the order.
 The report must be reviewed on an annual basis and revised as necessary.